Unsolvable Problem Detection: Robust Understanding Evaluation for Large Multimodal Models: Benchmark Construction

-Before creating each MM-UPD Bench, we performed the following pre-processings for the original MMBench to ensure the quality of our benchmarks.
+First, we performed the following steps for the original MMBench to ensure the quality of our benchmarks.

-\textbf{Exclusion of some image-agnostic questions.} In the original MMBench, a subset of the questions were image-agnostic questions, which can be answered with only text information.
-To ensure the validity of the VLM benchmark, we carefully excluded these questions.
-First, we removed the questions that could be accurately answered by the GPT-4 using only text information.
-Then, we manually checked and excluded the remaining image-agnostic questions.
+\textbf{Exclusion of Image-Agnostic Questions.} In the original MMBench, a subset of the questions were image-agnostic questions, which can be answered with only text information.
+To ensure the validity of the LMM benchmark, we carefully excluded these questions.
+First, we removed the questions that could be accurately answered by text-only GPT-4.
+To eliminate the effect of random guessing, we applied CircularEval for filtering.
+This process extracted 124 questions as image-agnostic questions.
+To investigate GPT-based biases, we thoroughly examined all the 124 questions excluded by GPT-4.
+As a result, we found that 110 of 124 were questions that could be answered using only the question texts.
+The remaining 14 questions appeared image-specific but could be answered by GPT-4 using information from its training, such as the frequency of words in the answer options.
+However, these 14 questions were primarily limited to common questions in the benchmark.
+Therefore, the impact of removing these 14 questions is considered to be minimal and we have confirmed that our filtering process does not introduce bias from GPT-4.
+Then, we manually checked and excluded the few remaining image-agnostic questions.
 In total, we removed 13\% of the original questions as image-agnostic questions.
 Therefore, we argue that our benchmark consists of image-dependent questions.

-\textbf{Exclusion of Image Quality ability.} In the original MMBench, the Image Quality ability questions consist of 31 two-choice questions and 22 four-choice questions.
-We removed the 2-choice questions in the AAD settings so that more than two choices remain after masking the choices.
-As for the remaining four-choice questions, our preliminary experiments indicated that these questions proved to be extremely difficult even with the original standard settings.
-Since it is difficult to measure accurate UPD performances with the ability that is extremely difficult even for the Standard setting, we removed the Image Quality ability.
+\textbf{Exclusion of Image Quality Ability.} In the original MMBench, the Image Quality ability questions consist of 31 two-choice questions and 22 four-choice questions.
+We removed the two-choice questions in the AAD settings so that more than one choice remains after masking the choices.
+As for the remaining four-choice questions in Image Quality, our preliminary experiments indicated that these questions proved to be extremely difficult even with the original standard settings.
+Since it is difficult to measure accurate UPD performances with the questions that is extremely difficult even for the Standard setting, we removed the Image Quality ability.

-\textbf{Exclusion of options related ``\textsf{None of the above}".} We remove the questions that originally had options related ``\textsf{None of the above}" in order to guarantee that no correct option exists after masking the correct option.
-Specifically, a few questions have the option of ``\textsf{None of these options are correct.}" or ``\textsf{All above are not right}".
+\textbf{Exclusion of Options related ``None of the above".} We remove the questions that originally had options related ``None of the above" in order to guarantee that no correct option exists after masking the correct option.
+Specifically, a few questions have the option of ``None of these options are correct." or ``All above are not right".
 Since these options are not correct answers for the original questions, we simply deleted such options.